jernotte/StudyGuide/Content/AI/StudyGuide/Transformers.md

 1. How does the Transformer model use matrix operations in self-attention calculation?
 **Expected Answer**: In the Transformer, self-attention calculations are efficiently executed using matrix operations.
 Query, Key, and Value matrices are formed by multiplying the input embedding matrix with trained weight matrices.
 These matrix operations enable the model to process all words simultaneously, leading to faster computation​​.

-1. What is multi-headed attention in the Transformer model, and what are its advantages?
+1. Describe the structural design and functional advantages of multi-headed attention in Transformer models?
 **Expected Answer**: Multi-headed attention is an extension of the self-attention mechanism where the model uses multiple sets of Query/Key/Value weight matrices.
 This approach allows the model to focus on different positions and representation subspaces, enhancing its ability to capture various aspects of the input sequence.
 Each head contributes to a more comprehensive representation of the input​​.
 The idea behind multi-head attention is to allow the attention function to extract information from different representation subspaces, which would otherwise be impossible with a single attention head

 1. Describe the process in which mult-headed attention works?